-Mistake #2: Too Much Ash
+Mistake #2: Using Too Much Ash

 Your hair, blonde or brunette, should not have an ashy appearance.
 If you’re of a paler complexion, the smoky look will make you look washed out.
 Add some warmth to brighten your skin.

-Mistake #3: Too Trendy
+Mistake #3: Trying to Be Too Trendy

 Forego the chance to have tips everywhere which can make your face look bigger.
 Better to go lighter all over or have strategically placed highlights.
 For example, if you have a narrow forehead, have brighter pieces towards the top of your head.
 Talk to your hairdresser to improve your look.

-Mistake #4: Too Brassy
+Mistake #4: Looking Too Brassy

 Your hair can look dull and damaged if it is too orange or reddish.
 Now is the time to start using an ash toner!
 Brassy hair makes your skin look redder and tired, and it puts years to your age.